vinceimbat/vinceimbat/content/the writing life of thoreau.md

 >“Literature comes to a poor market here, and even the little that I write is more than will sell.”

 p.
+175-176

+>Thoreau had been gone for weeks, measuring the land from Concord to Monadnock in the north, then to Greylock far in the west: now his feet knew the breadth of Massachusetts, step by step.
+It had been a test of his physical endurance, his resourcefulness alone, his inner reserves of strength, and of his literary reserves as well.
+Walking was becoming synonymous with writing, the measure of his steps with the measure of his prose.
+Thoreau’s first great excursion never made it into a separate essay, but out of it came many rich and lyrical pages.

+p.
 190-192 (writing at Walden)

 >But now, instead of claiming a little space in a communal house, an alcove or attic, he would claim an entire life, and declare that writing would be not an occasional hobby but the central hub of his whole being.
 From now on, Thoreau would be a writer in an entirely new sense: instead of living a little, then writing about it, his life would be one single, integrated act of composition.